apache/spark/docs/sql-programming-guide.md

 <div data-lang="r"  markdown="1">

 {% highlight r %}
-# spark from the previous example is used in this example.

 # Create a simple DataFrame, stored into a partition directory
 write.df(df1, "data/test_table/key=1", "parquet", "overwrite")